Isle of Wight Guru

 Head up the hill from Freshwater Bay with the sea on your right and you'll get some terrific views looking towards Compton Bay as you reach the peak.
 You'll go past #2 in our car park viewpoint guide before passing Hanover Point (#3 in the car park viewpoint guide).
 There's sometimes an ice cream van here, but you shouldn't really stop as you've only travelled about two miles.

-Keep going along the Military Road, which is a long and mostly straight road which is favoured by boy racers.
+Keep going along the Military Road - a long and mostly straight road that is favoured by boy racers.
 Watch out for cyclists and impatient drivers who haven't realised it's worth slowing down for the scenery.

-You'll pass Brook Chine which is famous for its dinosaur footprints and Chilton Chine which is a very quiet beach next to Isle of Wight Pearl.
+You'll pass Brook Chine, famous for its dinosaur footprints and Chilton Chine which is a very quiet beach next to Isle of Wight Pearl.
 If you're getting low on pearls then this is the ideal place to stock up.

 After about 15 minutes you'll reach the Blackgang Viewpoint Car Park (#6 in our car park viewpoint guide).